|

 they can actually ruin the cost structure (i.e. overall average) for

-the entire business/product.
-That's why you'll see a lot of
+the entire business or product.
+That's why you'll see a lot

-"reasonable usage" clauses in a lot of unlimited plans, whether for
+"reasonable usage" clauses in a most unlimited plans, whether for

 voice or mobile broadband.
 This allows carriers to disconnect